-Since late 2013 Panelizer has been maintained by Damien McKenna.
+Since late 2013 Panelizer for Drupal 6 and 7 has been maintained by Damien McKenna.

 All original development and continued work through early 2013 was by Earl Miles under a sponsor partnership between IO1 and NBC iVillage.
 Additional co-maintenance support was provided by both Damien McKenna and Derek Wright, and additional sponsorship by Bluespark, Hubbard Radio Phoenix and Mediacurrent.